 Please be aware that self-guided tours are not permitted.

 Group tours can be scheduled through the Springfield Convention and Visitors Bureau (CVB).
-Public tour groups are limited to 18 guests.
+Public tour groups are limited to 15 guests.
 Groups larger than 18 shall divide into smaller subgroups.
 All visitors over 16 years of age must present a government-issued ID, school ID, or passport upon entry.
+Groups under 15 individuals are welcomed on a walk up basis without a ticket during tour hours.

 The Mansion is closed for tours on state holidays and during certain official functions.
 Tour length is approximately one hour and may vary depending on age and size of group.